 Cabins are cleaned between each week, so it's important campers depart by 10 a.m. and arrive no earlier than 3 p.m.
-During the week, housekeeping supplies, including garbage bags, light bulbs, and basic cleaning supplies are available at the Education Center.
-If you have a maintenance issue (torn screen, broken door hinge, etc.) please use the online maintenance request form or inform the office staff.
+During the week, housekeeping supplies, including garbage bags, light bulbs, and basic cleaning supplies, are available at the Education Center.
+If you have a maintenance issue (torn screen, broken door hinge, etc.) please use the online Maintenance request form (QR code in the Main Office and Maintenance Barn) or let the office staff know, and we'll take care of it.